 About GAMIT

-GAMIT and GLOBK are a comprehensive suite of programs developed by MIT, Scripps Institution of Oceanography, and Harvard University for analyzing GPS measurements primarily to study crustal deformation, generating orbit/EOP products, and establishing and maintaining the reference frame.
-The GAMIT home page is available.
+GAMIT and GLOBK are a comprehensive suite of programs developed by MIT for analyzing GPS measurements primarily to study crustal deformation, generating orbit/EOP products, and establishing and maintaining the reference frame.

 The SOPAC data archive GAMIT directory contains all of the setup files listed here.